R-CF/ncdfCF/README.md

 ##### netCDF

-- Support for writing of complex data sets (single `CFArray` instances can already be written to file).
+- Support for writing of complex data sets (single `CFVariable` instances can already be written to file).

 ##### CF Metadata Conventions